CederGroupHub/sparse-lm/paper/paper.md

     \end{array} \nonumber
 \end{align}

-where $z_\mathbf{g}$ is a binary slack variable that indicates whether the covariates in group $\mathbf{g}$ are included in the model.
-The first set of inequality constraints ensure that coefficients $\mathbf{\beta}_{\mathbf{g}}$ are nonzero if and only if their corresponding slack variable $z_{\mathbf{g}} = 1$; $M$ is a parameter that can be estimated from the data [@Bertsimas:2016-a].
+where $z_\mathbf{g}$ are binary slack variables that indicate whether the covariates in each group $\mathbf{g}$ are included in the model.
+The first set of inequality constraints ensure that coefficients $\mathbf{\beta}_{\mathbf{g}}$ are nonzero if and only if their corresponding slack variable $z_{\mathbf{g}} = 1$. $M$ is a fixed parameter that can be estimated from the data [@Bertsimas:2016-a].
 The second inequality constraint introduces general sparsity by ensuring that at most $k$ coefficients are nonzero.
 If
-$G$ includes only singleton groups of covariates then the MIQP formulation is equivalent to the Best Subset Selection problem; otherwise it is a generalization allowed groups-level sparsity.
+$G$ includes only singleton groups of covariates then the MIQP formulation is equivalent to the Best Subset Selection problem; otherwise it is a generalization that enables groups-level sparsity structure.
 The final inequality constraint can be used to introduce hierarchical structure into the model.
-Finally, we have also included an $\ell_2$ regularization term controlled by the hyperparameter $\lambda$.
+Finally, we have also included an
+$\ell_2$ regularization term controlled by the hyperparameter $\lambda$, which is useful when dealing with poorly conditioned design matrices.

 # Usage

-Since the linear regression models in `sparse-lm` are implemented to be compatible with `scikit-learn` [@Pedregosa:2011; @Buitinck:2013], they can be used independently, or as part of a workflow such as in a hyperparameter selection class, or as part of a pipeline in the same way as any one of the available models in the `sklearn.linear_model` module.
+Since the linear regression models in `sparse-lm` are implemented to be compatible with `scikit-learn` [@Pedregosa:2011; @Buitinck:2013], they can be used independently or as part of a workflow---such as in a hyperparameter selection class or a pipeline--- in similar fashion to any of the available models in the `sklearn.linear_model` module.

-A variety of linear regression models with flexible regularization and feature selection options are implemented in `sparse-lm`.
+A variety of linear regression models with flexible regularization and feature selection options are implemented.
 The implemented models are listed below:

 ## Implemented regression models